shomaielkhan/Data-Analytics-Project/README.md

 OVERVIEW:

-This repository contains the code and resources for my data analysis project focused on Sales, customers and product information and finiding useful insights with the help of SQL Progamming. the projects inlvoves, data exploraion and analuzing.
+This repository contains the code and resources for my data analysis project focused on Sales, customers and product information and finiding useful insights with the help of SQL Progamming.
+The projects inlvoves, data exploraion and analysis.

 PROJECT STRUCTURE: